-An individual is considered certified after completion of the initial training (Level 1, passing background checks, and having no un-remedied conflicts of interest.
+An individual is considered certified after completion of the designation training and shadowing, passing background checks, and having no un-remedied conflicts of interest.
 Designation is required to perform Program services and must be given by the Ombudsman.

 The designation request should include the following: